TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

     Wallet -.->|for| Customer
 ```

-If they trust the customer enough and are able to manage risk in other ways they could just ask the Customer to confirm the ownership in their UX, which leads to the following graph:
+If they trust the customer enough and can manage risk in other ways, they could just ask the Customer to confirm the ownership in their UX, which leads to the following graph:

 ```mermaid
 graph TD